-If you have these symptoms, contact the doctors at Comprehensive Women’s Health to be evaluated for PCOS.
+If you have these symptoms, contact the providers at Comprehensive Women’s Health to be evaluated for PCOS.
 Gone unmanaged, PCOS puts you at risk for type 2 diabetes and high blood pressure, among other health issues.

-If you come into Comprehensive Women’s Health with symptoms that suggest PCOS, the doctors first perform a physical exam and discuss your symptoms, general health, and family history.
+If you come into Comprehensive Women’s Health with symptoms that suggest PCOS, the providers first perform a physical exam and discuss your symptoms, general health, and family history.
 You’ll undergo a pelvic exam to look for symptoms that suggest an excess of male hormones, such as an enlarged clitoris, and to check your ovaries for swelling.
 An ultrasound to look for cysts and blood tests help further confirm the diagnosis.